-Your responsibility doesn’t stop the moment you bring home a brand new computer.
+Your responsibility doesn’t stop the moment you bring home a brand-new computer.
 In fact, your “duties” begin when you start using your PC.
-It’s nothing too serious, but you don’t have to do anything significant.
-However, you can do things to keep your computer in good health so it will last for many years to come.
+Don’t stress — it’s nothing too serious, and you don’t have to do anything significant.
+However, there are a few things you can do to keep your computer in good health so it will last for many years to come.

-Removing apps is part of computer maintenance and keeping your device in good condition.
-After all, doing so frees up space that you would have wasted otherwise.
+Removing apps is a part of computer maintenance and is necessary for keeping your device in good condition.
+After all, doing so frees up space you would have wasted otherwise.
 It helps to keep your Mac running smoothly, especially if you accidentally installed a malicious or malfunctioning app on your computer.

-The process to uninstall apps on Mac is pretty simple, but unfortunately, it’s not always obvious.
-There is an “Add or Remove Programs” utility when you use a Windows machine, whereas there is no such equivalent in macOS.
+If you’re wondering how to uninstall apps on Mac, the process is pretty simple.
+But, unfortunately, it’s not always obvious.
+There is an “Add or Remove Programs” utility when you use a Windows machine, but there is no such equivalent in macOS.

 Deleting vs. Uninstalling Apps from Your Mac

-Before we talk about how to uninstall software on Mac, let’s first look at deleting vs. uninstalling applications on Mac computers.
+Before we talk about how to delete applications on a Mac, let’s first look at deleting vs. uninstalling applications on Mac computers.
 The main question you’re probably asking is — what’s the difference?

 On Windows machines, you have to navigate to an app’s uninstaller program or the add or remove programs utility to remove apps from your computer.
 This next fact may seem weird, but on macOS, uninstalling apps can be as simple as deleting them.

 Yes — on macOS, deleting an app is equivalent to uninstalling it.